artsy/artsy.github.io/_posts/2016-08-11-React-Native-at-Artsy.markdown

 * Because React Native is still young, fast moving, and open-source, this is a great time to help shape the framework you’d _want_ to use.

-# Artsy app specific things we ran into

-* Scroll Views

-Due to not wanting to disrupt the current development inside Eigen, we ended up with quite a unique setup for our React Native code.
-Expect a blog post specifically on the implementation details of this to follow soon.

 # Things we learned

 * When we started out with React Native, I didn't want to have to re-write our application in order to take advantage of